 \section{Abstract}

 We study the dynamics of a circadian oscillator model which was proposed by Tyson, Hong, Thron and Novak.
-This model indicates a molecular mechanism for the circadian rhythm in Drosophila.
-After giving a detailed study of the equilibria, we further investigate the effects of the rates of mRNA degradation and synthesis.
-When the rate of mRNA degradation is rather fast, we prove that there are no periodic orbits in this model.
-When the rate of mRNA degradation is slow enough, this model is transformed into a slow-fast system.
-Then based on the geometric singular perturbation theory, we prove the existence of canard explosion, relaxation oscillations, homoclinic/heteroclinic orbits and saddle-node bifurcations as the rates of mRNA degradation and synthesis change.
-Finally, we point out that this model can be transformed into a Li\'enard-like equation, which could be helpful to investigate the dynamics of the general case.
+This model describes a molecular mechanism for the circadian rhythm in Drosophila.
+After giving a detailed study of the equilibria, we investigate the effects of the rates of mRNA degradation and synthesis.
+When the rate of mRNA degradation is high enough, we prove that there are no periodic orbits in this model.
+When the rate of mRNA degradation is sufficiently low, this model is transformed into a slow-fast system.
+Then based on the Geometric Singular Perturbation Theory, we prove the existence of canard explosion, relaxation oscillations, homoclinic orbits, heteroclinic orbits and saddle-node bifurcations as the rates of mRNA degradation and synthesis change.
+Finally, we give the biological interpretation of the obtained results and point out that this model can be transformed into a Li\'enard-like equation, which could be helpful to investigate the dynamics of the general case.

 0.2cm {\bf Keywords}: Circadian oscillator; canard explosion; relaxation oscillation; saddle-node bifurcation.

 0.2cm {\bf AMS(2020) Subject Classification}: 34C26; 34C37; 34E17.

 \baselineskip 15pt \parskip 10pt